-The above configuration updates the package list, downloads, and installs available upgrades every day.
 The local download archive is cleaned every week.
 On servers upgraded to newer versions of Ubuntu, depending on your responses, the file listed above may not be there.
 In this case, creating a new file of this name should also work.